kr4g/Klotho/README.md

 Silent and often sullen, `Skora` the scribe sombers in sanctuary situated just above the substratum of synthesis.
 That is to say, `Skora` is keeper of record for all musical events as they must be known and tublated for processing by The Machines.

-The `Gamma` synth instruments in `AlloLib` use a [command-line](https://www.csounds.com/manual/html/ScoreTop.html) notation [system](https://flossmanual.csound.com/miscellanea/methods-of-writing-csound-scores) similar to [`Csound`](https://csound.com/).
+The `Gamma` synth instruments in `AlloLib` use a [standard numeric](https://www.csounds.com/manual/html/ScoreTop.html) notation [system](https://flossmanual.csound.com/miscellanea/methods-of-writing-csound-scores) similar to [`Csound`](https://csound.com/).
 These "note lists" consist of discrete commands organized by *pfields*.  `Skora` converts this tabular format into an data structure known as a [`DataFrame`](https://pandas.pydata.org/).
 When abstracted into this format, AlloLib score files can be exposed to the higher-order computation functions available in the "data science" computing paradigm.

 (*A short tutorial note list basics, including pfields, can be found [here]()*)